Crawling, Indexing, and Ranking

 This makes SEO troubleshooting more precise:

-• Indexing problems are usually quality, duplication, directive, or canonicalization problems.
+- Indexing problems are usually quality, duplication, directive, rendering, or canonicalization problems.

-This distinction matters because the wrong diagnosis leads to the wrong fix.
+The wrong diagnosis leads to the wrong fix.
 Adding more content will not solve a noindex problem.
-Building backlinks will not help a page that search engines cannot crawl.
-Improving page speed will not fix content that fails to answer the query.
+Building backlinks will not help a page that cannot be crawled.
+Improving page speed will not fix a page that does not answer the query.

 The most damaging mistake is starting at the ranking stage too early.
 Before judging performance, first confirm that the page can be discovered, rendered, indexed, and understood.